jt151077/adk-gemini-ent/README.md

 1. This example is meant to work with `python >= 3.12`
 2. Check out this repository somewhere where you have a terminal access `git clone git@github.com:jt151077/adk-agentspace.git`
+3. For this example you need a GCP Project, as the artifacts will be deployed in Agent Engine, and the AgentSpace provisioned in AI Applications

 ## Setup